djipco/webmidi/website/docs/getting-started/installation.md

   import {WebMidi} from "webmidi";
   ```

+:::caution

 ## Insecure Origins

 Starting with version 77,
 [Chrome deprecated Web MIDI usage on insecure origins](https://www.chromestatus.com/feature/5138066234671104).
 This means that, going forward, any page using the library will need to be hosted on a secure
 origin:

 * `https://`